teammixture/Neil-Blog/collections/article/its-all-about-html-includes.md

 Of course I would definitely recommend you look deeper and take advantage of features like &#8220;layouts&#8221; as it will totally improve your structure and workflow.

-If you&#8217;re interested to learn more, please check out the [Mixture docs](http://docs.mixture.io/templates)
+If you&#8217;re interested to learn more, please check out the [docs](http://docs.mixture.io/templates).

 I&#8217;ve also started a series of screencasts showcasing mixture and it&#8217;s features a big part of this will be templates and Liquid.